-Today is World Wildlife Day and while most riders love seeing amazing wildlife on their ride, almost every rider has a story about creating or almost becoming roadkill.
+While most riders love seeing amazing wildlife on their ride, almost every rider has a story about creating or almost becoming roadkill.

-Unfortunately there are no statistics that show the lethal nature of wildlife or stray livestock to riders, but we don’t need figures to tell us it is an ever-present danger on our country roads.
+But we don’t need figures to tell us it is an ever-present danger on our country roads.

 If you think it’s bad in Australia or the US, how about Brazil where 475 million animals a year are struck on the nation’s roads!
 That’s about 15 animals per second or twice the country’s human population.
 Brazil is working on creating roadkill hotspots by gathering information from motorists about roadkill they see.
 The information is stored and provided in an app that motorists can use to warn them of dangerous zones.